 Applicants for certification in the administration of local anesthesia must complete a course in the administration of local anesthesia which is offered by a dental or dental hygiene program accredited by the Commission on Dental Accreditation of the American Dental Association or approved by the board.
 The course must include a minimum of 30 hours of didactic instruction and 30 hours of clinical experience, and instruction in:

 - Selection-of-pain-control modalities.

 - Pharmacology of local anesthetics.

 The dental hygienist must present evidence of current certification in basic or advanced cardiac life support with the application for certification to administer local anesthesia.

-Upon receipt of a complete application, board staff will add the certification to the license and issue a certificate to be prominently displayed at the location where the dental hygienist is authorized to administer local anesthesia.
+Upon receipt of a complete application, board staff will add the Local Anesthesia qualification to the license and a new license will be issued.
+The license is to be prominently displayed at the location where the dental hygienist is authorized to administer local anesthesia.

 Certified check or money order should be made payable to the Florida Department of Health.

 |Application Fee||$35.00 (one-time fee)|